Taking Transitions Seriously

 In all walks of life career transitions are difficult and often unsuccessful, if research is to be believed.
 Indeed, studies highlight between 40% and 50% of leaders moving into new roles fail to perform to desired levels.
 Transitioning leaders also affect their colleagues and customers and so the entire organisation feels the impact.

 The capacity of leaders to adopt new and different approaches, from those successfully used in their previous roles, is often a major factor behind these failures.
 One executive who departed early from a new company explained that it was difficult to accept the cultural norm where others expected her to simply observe and not comment in meetings, having previously taken a consultative approach to resolve issues and challenge the status quo.

-MDV Consulting, through its transition programmes, sees first-hand the emotional and practical challenges faced by executives changing roles.
-We recognise that companies successful at onboarding are those which enhance an executive’s learning in order to build networks, understand the organisation, its culture and their role within it and to prioritise key activities for the first six months.
+MDV Consulting, through its transition management client interventions, sees first-hand the emotional and practical challenges faced by executives changing roles.
+We recognise that companies successful at onboarding are those which enhance an individual’s learning in order to build networks, understand the organisation, its culture and their role within it and to prioritise key activities for the first six months.

 Using a blend of hard science, intellectual rigour and a commercial approach, we support executives going through transition to begin at the end, by considering what success would look like, to take account of the emotional journey, and reflect on the identity and strengths they need to develop for their new role.

 The emotional journey

 Leaders experiencing transition generally follow a well-documented journey known as the Emotional Cycle of Change.
 If the organisation and the individual are well supported through the various stages of this journey, the likelihood of successful integration is much improved.